Comfort is key

 - As with standing, gravity is in your favour

-If your baby needs a little extra help moving down the birth canal in the later stages of delivery, your midwife or doctor might suggest an assisted delivery using ventouse or forceps.
+If your baby needs a little extra help moving down the birth canal in the later stages of delivery, your midwife or doctor might suggest an assisted delivery using a ventouse suction cup or forceps.

-There are various reasons for needing an assisted delivery:
+There are various reasons for needing an assisted delivery3: